About us

 :: ABOUT OUR NEXT READ&WATCH ::

 At the end of each event, we will ask for nominees for our next Read & Watch (date TBA).
 If you have a good pairing in mind, please ensure that the book is between 200-400 pages long, available from the Toronto Public Library, and counts as contemporary literary fiction (though these are not hard and fast rules), and that the movie or TV-series is readily available.
-When enough nominees are collected, Michael will send the members a direct message with a link where you can vote.6 attendees - CA$3.00
+When enough nominees are collected, Michael will send the members a direct message with a link where you can vote.5 attendees - CA$3.00

-ABCD Reads "James" by Percival Everett
+ABCD Reads "Educated" by Tara Westover

 :: ABOUT THE BOOK ::